What Is a Listing Agent?

 Do you have to use a listing agent to sell your home?

-No, you’re not legally required to use a listing agent or real estate broker to sell your home.
+No, you don’t have to use a listing agent to sell your home.
 If you decide to sell your home independently, you may need a real estate attorney to help close the transaction, depending on your state’s laws.
-Examples of states where this is required include Connecticut, Georgia and Vermont.
+For example, Connecticut, Georgia and Vermont require this.

 Can I use my listing agent to buy my new home?

-Yes, in many cases listing agents also serve as selling agents.
-So, it’s possible to use the same agent to sell your home (in which case they’re referred to as the listing agent) and to buy your new home (in which case they’re referred to as the selling agent).
+Yes, in many cases listing agents can serve as selling agents.
 You’ll need to discuss this with your listing agent to confirm their interest in helping you.

 Bottom line